noahpace124/pyrpg/README.md

 Things to work on:
+adding racial interactions with enemies of the same race
+>>add xp to noncombat events
-adding racial interactions with enemies adding a continue onward option to shuffled boss event adding a venter onward after selecting events for confirmation fix level up system/implement level rewards adding more locations adding more content
+fix level up system/implement level rewards implement saving and loading with the player class adding more locations adding more content